JuanPabloDiaz/freeForGeeks/README.md

 - [DeepAI](https://deepai.org/)
 - [Cody](https://sourcegraph.com/cody) is a coding AI assistant that uses AI and a deep understanding of your codebase to help you write and understand code faster. ⭐ [1.5k stars](https://github.com/sourcegraph/cody)
 - [Awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt)
+- [AI Test Kitchen](https://aitestkitchen.withgoogle.com/) is a platform with currently 3 AI's: ImageFX: allows you to make AI images, MusicFX: Allows you to generate AI Music, TextFX: Can explain words.

+## Code Generation

+[Codeium](https://www.codeium.com) is a free AI-powered code completion tool.
+Codeium autocompletes your code with AI in all major IDEs. ⭐ [3k stars](https://github.com/Exafunction/codeium.vim)
+[CodeWhisperer](https://aws.amazon.com/codewhisperer) is a code-suggestion tool built by Amazon.
+It comes equipped with a feature that enables it to conduct security scans on your code.
+[Tabnine](https://www.tabnine.com) helps developers create better software, faster by providing insights learned from all the code in the world.

 ## Lists of Resources for Developers